ionStici/tools/mds/git/git-remote-push.md

 # git remote

 Before we can push anything up to GitHub, we need to tell Git about our remote repository on GitHub.
-We need to setup a "destination" to push up to.w
+We need to setup a "destination" to push up to.

 In Git we refer to these "destinations" as remotes.
 Each remote is simply a URL where a hosted repository lives.